d11wtq/ctrlp_bdelete.vim/README.md

 ### TODO

- * Fix rendering bug that causes the ctrlp pane to consume the entire window.
+ * Fix rendering bug that causes the ctrlp pane to consume the entire window in some cases (sporadic).
  * Support a custom mapping instead of <kbd>c-@</kbd>.